 Here are the best things to do along the Nile River in Cairo – from sunset cruises to yoga to restaurants with a view.

-Here’s my ultimate local’s guide to the best things to do along the Nile River in Cairo.
+Here are the best things to do on the Nile River in Cairo:

 There’s a few feluccas docked around the Kasr el Nil Bridge if you want a quiet sail with views of downtown.
 There are also a few across from the Four Seasons Hotel Cairo at Nile Plaza, which is still alongside downtown but in the quieter Garden City district.